pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 - `.ci/build` script builds an artifact suitable for deployment.

-- `.ci/build/php` installs PHP dependencies with Composer
+- `.ci/build/php` installs PHP dependencies with Composer.

 ### Build Scripts .ci/deploy

 All scripts stored in the `.ci/deploy` directory facilitate code deployment to Pantheon.

- - `.ci/deploy/pantheon/create-multidev` creates a new [Pantheon multidev environment](/multidev) for branches other than the default Git branch.
-Note that not all users have multidev access.
-Please consult the [multidev FAQ doc](/multidev-faq) for details.
+ - `.ci/deploy/pantheon/create-multidev` creates a new [Pantheon Multidev environment](/multidev) for branches other than the default Git branch.
+Note that not all users have Multidev access.
+Please consult the [Multidev FAQ doc](/multidev-faq) for details.

-- `.ci/deploy/pantheon/dev-multidev` deploys the built artifact to either the Pantheon dev or a multidev environment, depending on the Git branch.
+- `.ci/deploy/pantheon/dev-multidev` deploys the built artifact to either the Pantheon Dev or a Multidev environment, depending on the Git branch.

-### Github Actions Workflows .ci/.github

-The `.ci/.github` file enables GitHub Actions in your project.

-1. Copy the `.ci/.github` file to the `.github` folder in root to enable Github Actions.

-1. Add your secrets to the GitHub Actions configuration.

 ## Automated Test Scripts .ci/tests